Charitimides

 Charitimides (Χαριτιμίδης) (died 455 BCE) was an Athenian admiral of the 5th century BCE.
-At the time of the Wars of the Delian League, a continuing conflict between the Athenian-led Delian League of Greek city-states and the Achaemenid Empire, he was sent in 460 BCE to Egypt in command of a fleet of triremes (some authors say 40 ships, others 200 ships) to support Inaros II, a Libyan ruler who was leading a revolt against the Achaemenid rule over the country.
+At the time of the Wars of the Delian League, a continuing conflict between the Athenian-led Delian League of Greek city-states and the Achaemenid Empire, he was sent in 460 BCE to Egypt in command of a fleet of triremes (some authors say 40 ships, others 200 ships) to support Inaros II, an Egyptian ruler initially based in Libya who was leading a revolt against the Achaemenid rule over the country.

 Biography

-His fleet had been operating on the coasts of Cyprus, from where he was diverted to Egypt.

-Charitimides led his fleet against the Achaemenids in the Nile river, and defeated a fleet of 50 Phoenician ships.
+Charitimides' fleet had been operating on the coasts of Cyprus, from where he was diverted to Egypt.
+He led his fleet against the Achaemenids in the Nile River, and defeated a fleet of 50 Phoenician ships.
 It was the last great naval encounter between the Greeks and the Achaemenids.
-Of the 50 Phoenician ships, he managed to destroy 30, and capture the remaining 20 that faced him in that battle.
+Of the 50 Phoenician ships, he managed to destroy thirty while capturing the remainder.